 1. Atlanta

-Spring is the best time to visit Atlanta.
+Spring is, in my opinion, the best time to visit Atlanta.
 The season brings mild temperatures, pleasant weather, and not too much of a tourist crowd.
-Many airlines and hotels offer cheap flights and hotel deals for Atlanta during the spring.
+A lot of airlines and hotels even offer cheap flights and hotel deals for Atlanta during the spring.

 This is also the perfect season to check out some of Atlanta’s best hiking spots.
-You can stay within the city limits and explore the popular BeltLine trails, or you can head outside the Perimeter to Sweetwater Creek State Park and other trails in the greater Atlanta area.
+You can stay within the city limits and explore the popular BeltLine trails, or you can head outside the Perimeter to Sweetwater Creek State Park and other trails that are just a short drive away.

 2. Jekyll Island